-Professor Unzueta teaches the core organizational behavior course in both the FEMBA and daytime MBA programs (@MGMT 409).
-In 2010, he was awarded the George Robbins Assistant Professor Teaching Award.
-More recently, he was selected by Poets & Quants as one of the best 40 business school professors under age 40.
+Professor Unzueta teaches MGMT 409, the core organizational behavior course, and MGMT 286, a negotiations elective, in both the FEMBA and daytime MBA programs.
+He also teaches a seminar entitled "Why Sports Matter" in which students explore business and social issues in sports.
+In 2010, Unzueta was awarded the George Robbins Assistant Professor Teaching Award.
+More recently, he was selected by MBA blog Poets and Quants as one of the best 40 business school professors under age 40.

 Unzueta, M. M., Knowles, E. D., & Ho, G. C. (2012).
 Diversity is what you want it to be: